Non de nom

 Elen Ewing – costumes

-Philémon Crête – director of photography Refuges and Fleurs
+Philémon Crête – director of photography Les Refuges and Les Fleurs

 Non de nom has received financial support from the Conseil des Arts et des Lettres du Québec and the Canada Council for the Arts.